gkthiruvathukal/thiruvathukal-home-sphinx/source/publications.rst

 .. |George-K-Thiruvathukal| replace:: **George K. Thiruvathukal**

-This is a nearly complete list of publications, which I am still organizing.
+This should be a nearly complete list of publications.

-You can also see the :ref:`genindex` for a list of topics, which will eventually bring you back to a specific entry on this page.
+If for any reason you cannot easily find something, you can either view the :ref:`genindex` (by topic) or the `Loyola Digital Commons <https://works.bepress.com/>`_.
+Virtually all of my work is open access, except for a couple of books.

-This is all made possible by the Sphinx documentation tool.
+Please don't hesitate to contact me with any questions, especially if you are looking for a particular work.

 Books
 ~~~~~